boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-in-linux/installation-and-deployment/bold-bi-over-bold-reports.md

 * **i :** Installation type - Specifies it is a new installation.

-* **u :** Specify the user or group that manages the service which is used for the Bold Reports application.
+* **u :** Specify the user or group that manages the service used for the Bold Reports application.

 * **h :** Same Domain or IP address of the machine with http protocol used for Bold Reports application.

-* **n :** Setting this to “true” will automatically configure the Bold BI with the Nginx front-end server.
+* **n :** Setting this to “true” will automatically configure Bold BI with the Nginx front-end server.

-    Example for new installation,
+    Example for new installation:
     ~~~shell
     sudo bash install-boldbi.sh -i new -u www-data -h http://linux.example.com -n true
     ~~~

-    > Note: Here, pass the same host URL which you used to deploy Bold Reports.
+    > Note: Use the same host URL that you used to deploy Bold Reports.

-6. After executing the above installation command, give `yes` and Press `enter`.
+6. After executing the above installation command, give `yes` and press `enter`.
      ![confirmation](/static/assets/installation-and-deployment/images/bold-reports-confirm.png)

-7. Now, Bold BI is installed on the same machine as Bold reports.
+7. Bold BI is now installed on the same machine as Bold Reports.

-8. Follow [this](/application-startup/latest/#activate-bold-bi-license) document to activate the Bold BI license and create a site for the Bold BI application.
+8. Refer to [this](/application-startup/latest/#activate-bold-bi-license) document to activate the Bold BI license and create a site for the Bold BI application.

-   > **Note:** If you are facing any issues in site creation, restart all services using the following command.
+   > **Note:** If you encounter any issues during site creation, restart all services using the following command:

    ~~~sh
    sudo systemctl restart bold-*
    ~~~